-For the year ended July 31, 2018, Dr. Sven Rohmann, a former Chief Executive Officer, served as Chair and a non-independent director of the Company until December 12, 2017, when he stepped down from the Board in connection with a reduction in the number of directors.
+For the year ended July 31, 2019, Sławomir Majewski served as Chair of the Board of the Company.
 Dr. Heman Chao, the Company's Chief Executive Officer and Chief Scientific Officer, has served as a non-independent director of the Company since his election on December 12, 2017, and is currently the Company's only non-independent director.
 Dr. Chao did not receive any incremental compensation in his capacity as a director of Helix.
 Disclosure regarding Dr. Chao's compensation is included under the heading "Summary Compensation Table - Named Executive Officers" above.

-Andreas Kandziora was appointed as an observer to the Board in March 2014.
-Mr. Kandziora receives no compensation for his service in that capacity.
+Andreas Kandziora was appointed as an observer to the Board in March 2014 and served in that capacity until August 22, 2019.
+Mr. Kandziora received no compensation for his service in that capacity.

-For the year ended July 31, 2018, the directors of Helix received aggregate compensation of \$212,079 for their services as directors.
+For the year ended July 31, 2019, the directors of Helix received aggregate compensation of \$185,660 for their services as directors.